Zoë Kravitz Slams This Botox Beauty Trend

 David Fisher/REX/Shutterstock

-Zoë Kravitz won't be singing up for this.
+Zoë Kravitz won't be signing up for this.

 As a Hollywood style star, the Big Little Lies actress is one to set trends with her beloved fashion and beauty looks.
 However, there's one trend she's not getting behind.